antfu/antfu.me/pages/posts/manage-github-notifcations-2023.md

 Then also smaller things like new commits pushed to a working-in-progress PRs, or GitHub Actions been canceled, etc.

 Following these rules, I have been manually dismiss them for a long while, until someday I feel it's still a lot of work to do so.
 So, I wrote a userscript, a piece of JavaScript you injected into GitHub on your local to automate this.
-It's called [**Refined GitHub Notifications**](https://github.com/antfu/refined-github-notifications).
+It's called <GitHubLink repo="antfu/refined-github-notifications" />.
 Be aware it's quite hacky and opinionated, but I wish it could be a good starting point for you to build your own automation.

 ![](https://talks.antfu.me/2023/github-notifications/notifications-refined.png)